icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 The Basics is an online resource.
 This allows wide access, at low to no-cost.
 This also allows the use of search engines.

+Online resources can be readily updated to correct errors, incorporate new information, and expand the scope.

 However, links to online resources will inevitably suffer "link rot".
-I have kept similar lists of recsources for years.
+I have kept similar lists of resources for years.
 I have tried to select sources that are likely to be stable.
 Some links from ntrs.nasa.gov have worked for years, and dtic.mil for even longer.